AlexMiranda16/Physical_Robot_Introduction_ROS2/README.md

 ros2 topic echo /motor_odometry
 ```

 The following video shows an example on how the application should work.
 You can see on the top left the two terminals.
-The left one prints the encoder values received by the arduino, and the right one prints the current.
+The left one prints the odometry values received by the arduino, and the right one prints the current.
 You can also see how the robot should behave by pressing different letters.
 If you haven't done yet, give it a try!

 https://user-images.githubusercontent.com/60965257/190596889-5334ae5b-3bf6-450e-a1cf-424cafd11dd7.mp4